guidoism/escape/inspiration/jonesforth.md

 ## ASSEMBLING

-If you want to actually run this FORTH, rather than just read it, you will need Linux on an i386.
+If you want to actually run this Forth, rather than just read it, you will need Linux on an i386.
 Linux because instead of programming directly to the hardware on a bare PC which I could have done, I went for a simpler tutorial by assuming that the 'hardware' is a Linux process with a few basic system calls (read, write and exit and that's about all).  i386